 uncut on Blu-ray disc

 US viewers advised to target the Blu-ray

-the film uncut on Blu-ray.
-Although an individual release has been not been released in the United States at the time this episode was made, the NC-17 version of Hard Target is available in the Van Damme 5-Movie Action Pack, alongside Lionheart (1990),
+pick up the film uncut on Blu-ray.
+Although an individual release has been not been released in the United States at the time this episode was made, the NC-17 version of Hard Target is available in the Van Damme 5-Movie Action Pack, alongside Lionheart

-Street Fighter (1994), Sudden Death (1995) and The Quest (1996).
-Alternatively, American fans can import the Region A Hong Kong Blu-ray or the Region Free UK Blu-ray, both of which are fully uncut and will play on all American
+(1990), Street Fighter (1994), Sudden Death (1995) and The Quest (1996).
+Alternatively, American fans can import the Region A Hong Kong Blu-ray or the Region Free UK Blu-ray, both of which are fully uncut and will play on

-decisions, it is a more daring and much more involving version of the film that bests even the 99-minute NC-17 version, with more action sequences and storyline development.
-Failing all else, at least fans have access to a extended version in high
+editing decisions, it is a more daring and much more involving version of the film that bests even the 99-minute NC-17 version, with more action sequences and storyline development.
+Failing all else, at least fans have access to a extended version

 Cutting Edge Video Episode 27: Hard Target